ITI/pces/docs/PCES-Internals.md

 ##### pces Function Organization

 The input/output relationships between functions can be expressed by thinking of the functions as nodes in a graph, and defining a directed edge from one function to another when a message leaving the source function *may* be presented as input to the destination function.
 We emphasize *may* here rather than *will* because there is nothing in the **pcecs** semantics that requires the transfer when an edge is defined in the **pces** model expression of topology.
 That said,  in the default message handling functions provided in the *github.com/iti/pces* repository, with one exception a function has at most one output edge.
-We will (eventually) document how users can augment **pces** model expression by writing their own message-processing methods, and these may well generate multiple outputs from a single function execution.
+We document document how users can augment **pces** model expression by writing their own message-processing methods in [User Extensions to **pces**](#https://github.com/ITI/pcesapps/blob/main/docs/User-Extensions.pdf), and these may well generate multiple outputs from a single function execution.

  A particular **pces** input file (nominally called 'cp.yaml') defines the CmpPtn's, identifies the functions assigned to them with their 'labels', and identifies known input/output relationships between functions though the definition of 'edges'.
 Each edge is labeled with the MsgType of the message that may pass from one function to the other.

 Simple *CmpPtn*s can be a chain of functions, just as in Figure 1.
 In Figure 2 we could have the crypto server reside in a *CmpPtn* different from the other functions, or the same.
 There is a certain coherence in presentation if functions in multiple CmpPtns request service from it, it then has no particular binding to any one of them.
 As suggested by the explanation that the crypto server may be in a different *CmpPtn* than the functions that request its service, communication between functions in different CmpPtns is possible.

+##### Processing/Routing

+The logic of delivering messages from one Func to another has two layers.
+At the application layer the routing is governed by the information applied to Func outbound messages.
+When a message is presented to a Func, **pces** determines what computational logic will be applied.
+The message delivery is associated with an edge directed from one Func to the recipient,  and combination of source Func identity (both its label and the computational pattern that holds it) and message type on that edge define the method code to use.
+This mapping is inferred at start-up time by analysis of all the CompPatternEdge and XCPEdge dictionaries defined by the model in cp.yaml.

+To handle the message receipt, **pces** scheduled execution of an event (EnterFunc) that starts the execution of every Func response, and provides the identity of the Func receiving the message, and the particular message being delivered.
+EnterFunc looks up the method code, and uses this to look up the method-code-specific routine that starts the message processing.
+This routine may analyze and alter the Func's internal configuration and state,  and use the results of that to look up an execution time requirement.
+It then requests from the hosting Endpt CPU that amount of service, and in the request records the specific method code, message, and identity of the event handler to schedule to report the service request completion.

+When the service request completion handler executes it handles generation of messages that model the Func's response.
+It may generate any number of messages, including none.
+For each message it selects one of the Func's egress edges to 'carry' it to the next Func, and notes the destination Func's computation pattern and label on the message.
+Finally, it places all the response messages in a data structure accessible outside of the event handler, and schedules the pces event handler ExitFunc to execute immediately.

+The corresponding ExitFunc execution acquires the list of responding messages.
+For each it determines whether the destination Func resides on the current Endpt CPU, and if so schedules the EnterFunc routine to execute immediately.
+Here then the model edges define application level routing within an Endpt.
+If it happens that the destination Func resides on a different Endpt, then ExitFunc hands the message off to the mrnes network simulator.
+The handoff request names the identities of the present and destination Endpts, and the global identity of the destination Func.
+It also names the pces routine ReEnter for the mrnes simulator to schedule when the message has traversed the network and arrived at its destination Endpt.

+The network route the message takes and the accued simulation time are all governed by the **mrnes** model.
+At present **mrnes** finds the shortest path between source and destination Endpts, where the waypoints on the path are switches and routers,  and edges in the network graph are defined by the declared connections between device interfaces (see 3.6).
+The cost of every edge it assumed to be 1.  mrnes discovers paths on a per-demand basis, and caches the results of the calculation so (at the cost of memory) the path between any given source and destination Endpt is done at most once.

 ##### pces Function Execution